btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 6. **Off-chain** recovery mechanisms are under active research and development.
 Erasing your BTCPay Server or unsafe/unsecure operation of the computing environment (e.g Filesystem corruption, compromised keys) can lead to permanent **loss of funds**.

-As the technology matures and develops, mechanisms for proper backup will be easier to implement in BTCPay.
+As the technology matures and develops, mechanisms for proper backup will be easier to implement in BTCPay Server.
 As of [v1.0.3.138](https://blog.btcpayserver.org/btcpay-lnd-migration/), LND is the only lightning network implementation that allows for [lightning seed backups with BTCPay Server](./FAQ/LightningNetwork.md#where-can-i-find-recovery-seed-backup-for-my-lightning-network-wallet-in-btcpay-server).

 ## Choosing the Lightning Network implementation